wendahere/GoGetter/Journal.md

 Left is to add motor control code and improve on optimizing the javascript code.

 ## Week 15 (21/12/2020 to 28/12/2020)

+EA Funding had been rejected, however, Mr Soh talked to project committee and managed to bring the budget to 3500!

+Wen Da made the Raspberry Pi Python Code able to restart itself after finishing a run.

+We are working with Sung Hoe Sheet Metal works to make the vending machine frame.

 ### Monday 21/12/2020